ywamsendai/ywamsendai-wiki/docs/index.md

 ## Feel a call to advance God's Kingdom in North-East Japan?

-We would love more people to come and join our core team physically in Sendai, Japan!
+We would love more people to come and join our team in Sendai, Japan!
 The harvest is plentiful but the workers are few.

 We encourage all future team members to explore this wiki and to keep in regular communication with us on Riot.